 18. Hop across the border to Waterton Lake National Park

 On the Montana side, Waterton Lake is in the remote and seldom-visited part of the park called Goat Haunt.
-Across the border in the Canadadian side, this body of water is part of Alberta’s Waterton Lakes National Park, which is a less-crowded version of its American neighbor.
+Across the border in the Canadian side, this body of water is part of Alberta’s Waterton Lakes National Park, which is a less-crowded version of its American neighbor.

 Waterton Lakes combined with Glacier National Park, forms the Waterton-Glacier International Peace Park.